 The club is located in the main terminal, steps away from a security checkpoint.
 Alaska also operates a second Alaska Lounge in Satellite N.

-Alaska Lounge design
+Alaska Lounge SEA design

 The bright and airy Alaska Lounge stretches across two levels, with floors to ceiling windows that reveal panoramic views of the tarmac.